kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

 - **spec** (<a href="{{< ref "../workload-resources/horizontal-pod-autoscaler-v2#HorizontalPodAutoscalerSpec" >}}">HorizontalPodAutoscalerSpec</a>)

-  spec is the specification for the behaviour of the autoscaler.
+  spec is the specification for the behavior of the autoscaler.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status.

 - **status** (<a href="{{< ref "../workload-resources/horizontal-pod-autoscaler-v2#HorizontalPodAutoscalerStatus" >}}">HorizontalPodAutoscalerStatus</a>)